 Much of the talk has been around a CBDC, but Jerome Powell, chair of the Fed’s board of governors, recently said that any digital currency issued by the Fed would need to be “identity verifiable” — meaning it couldn’t be anonymous (and would probably rely on some kind of digital identity system, which poses a whole world of additional problems.)

-One approach that some have proposed would be for the government to issue anonymous digital cash that people could store on a smart card or their phone.
-Users could transfer the cash directly to each other without any snooping middleman or centralized ledger recording every transaction, fees, or requirement for a smartphone, tech savvy, or an internet connection.
-It would be a true bearer instrument — as with physical cash, nobody would monitor your transactions, and if you lost your smartcard, you’d be out of luck.
+One approach that some have proposed (as in H.R.
+7231, the Electronic Currency and Secure Hardware Act, or ECASH Act) would be for the government to issue anonymous digital cash that people could store on a smart card or their phone.
+Users could transfer the cash directly to each other without any fees, snooping middleman or centralized ledger recording every transaction, or requirement for a smartphone, tech savvy, or an internet connection.
+It would be a true bearer instrument — as with physical cash, nobody would monitor your transactions, and if you lost your smart card, you’d be out of luck.

 Nobody wants to give tax-evading billionaires or criminals new ways to send millions of dollars around the world without accountability.
 The very wealthy people who deal in those kinds of amounts can fend for themselves when engaging in such transactions.
 A digital cash system could use devices that will only hold a maximum amount (such as $10,000, which is currently the limit over which cash transactions must be reported to the government).
 It is true that someone could store large amounts by aggregating numerous devices, but remember too that paper cash as well as assets like diamonds can still be used to illicitly transfer large sums.
 As with illegal paper money transactions now, the authorities would also still have the plentiful investigatory powers at their disposal to investigate and deal with illicit shipments of digital dollars.